Accessibility of Services

 • Appointments offered for emergent needs within one hour

-From 2020 to 2022, Community Care members were able to obtain appointments within the standards for urgent and emergency needs 100% of the time in all contracts.
+From 2021 to 2023, Community Care members were able to obtain appointments within the standards for urgent and emergency needs 100% of the time in all contracts.
+Furthermore, complaints related to access time standards (emergent and urgent complaints) are used as a supplemental data source to evaluate appointment accessibility.
+Community Care received no complaints related to Emergent and Urgent calls in 2021, 2022, and 2023.

 • “In the last 12 months, if you/your child needed a routine appointment for counseling or treatment, how often did you get an appointment for counseling or treatment as soon as you wanted (usually, always)?”
-The 2022 survey results reflect an aggregate adult score of 80.8% and a child score of 81.2%.
+The 2023 survey results reflect aggregate scores of 80.2% for both children and adults.

 Completed and ongoing interventions to increase these rates include:

-• Community Care maintains a webpage that outlines Access standards.
-This webpage also details Care Management interventions related to ensuring Access as well as how to contact Community Care if members are having problems getting an appointment soon enough to meet their needs (Getting an Appointment on Time - Member Webpage).
+• Community Care maintains a webpage that outlines Access standards for members.
+This webpage also details Care Management interventions related to ensuring Access as well as how to contact Community Care if members are having problems getting an appointment soon enough to meet their needs (Getting an Appointment on Time: HealthChoices Members - Community Care (ccbh.com).

 Community Care thanks network providers for ensuring HealthChoices members are offered timely access to services.
 Community Care looks forward to continued collaboration in meeting our members’ needs.